StoneHW-21/-2/README.md

    - Make sure the Ollama server is on by running `ollama serve` in a terminal
    - When first running the script it will probably take a while to download the VOSK model
    - To connect to the device, click on the window popup, press the "Select BLE Device" button, and wait for the device to show up (don't mind the UI 😅)

-## How It Works
-When the wearable is switched on and the user is connected to the software, the wearable will start taking pictures every 5 seconds which will be sent over via Bluetooth Low Energy (BLE).
-Once the picture is received it is sent to a multimodal local language model running on Ollama which generates a description of the image.
-The image is saved to the [Pictures](https://github.com/xanderchinxyz/Voice-Assistant-Camera-Wearable/tree/main/Pictures) folder and the file name and description are added to a vector database and data frame containing past image files and descriptions.
-If the user presses the wire to ask the wearable a question, the wearable will turn off the camera and start recording audio packets.
-These audio packets are sent via BLE and processed by VOSK to generate the user transcription query.
-This transcription query is vectorized to obtain relevant context from the vector database and the question and context are sent to Groq for a super-fast response with an appropriate answer.
-Once the response is received, a [Text-To-Speech model](https://pypi.org/project/pyttsx3/) reads out the response, and the top 5 most relevant images are displayed on the screen.
-The user can then ask follow-up questions or press the wire to resume capturing images.
-When the user closes the software, the image file names and descriptions are saved to `image-descriptions.csv`.

 ## Acknowledgements
 Thank you to [OpenGlass](https://github.com/BasedHardware/OpenGlass) for open-sourcing their code which helped me create the embedded software for the XIAO ESP32 S3.